openbmc/phosphor-dbus-interfaces/yaml/xyz/openbmc_project/Certs/README.md

 - BMC updates the private key associated to CSR for any new CSR request.
-- BMC upload process automatically appends certificate file with system CSR private key, for the service which requirs certificate and key.
+- BMC upload process automatically appends certificate file with system CSR private key, for the service which requires certificate and key.
 - CSR based Certificate validation is alway's based on private key in the system.